manya16400/Task-3-NLP/README.md

 ### Choosing the category from product_category_tree :
 Applied two techniques to figure out the primary category of each sample - <br/>
 1. Chose the main category of product_category_tree as the label.
-2. Found out the frequency of all the unique categories in the train+valid dataset and chose the ones which have frequency greater than equal to 100.
+2. Found out the frequency of all the unique categories in the train+valid dataset and chose the ones which have frequency greater than equal to 100, which are __97 most common categories__.
   Sorted the list on the basis of increasing order of frequency.
   Traversed through each sample's product_category_tree and chose the category which ocuurs in the sorted list.